graphql-go/graphql/README.md

 go get github.com/chris-ramon/graphql
 ```

-A simple example that defines a schema with a `hello` string field
+A simple example that defines a schema with a `hello` string field,
-it’s resolve function returns a string `world` then a graphql query
+it’s resolve function returns a string `world`.
-is perform against that schema the result is printed as JSON:
+Then a graphql query is perform against that schema, finally
+the result is printed as JSON:

 ```go
 package main